Cultural Diversity and Its Impact on Governance: Empirical Study

-Next, we consider Hofstede's cultural dimensions to be the explanatory variables in our model, similarly to our previous work in \cite{Holy2021c}\footnote{Note that the model of \cite{Holy2021c} is different as it contains an additional error term representing inefficiency of the individual countries in the sense of the stochastic frontier analysis and, on the other hand, assumes that the errors are uncorrelated.}.
-We compare the fit of this base model with the model in which Hofstede's cultural dimensions are replaced by the proposed cultural level indicators and the model in which cultural diversity indicators are further added.
-Table \ref{tab:lik} shows the log-likelihood while Table \ref{tab:det} shows the coefficient of determination (i.e. the R$^2$ statistic) for the model as a whole but also for the individual governance indicators.
-The proposed heterogeneous indicators are superior in all these aspects.
-Namely, using Hofstede's cultural dimensions results in R$^2$ of 0.55 while the cultural level indicators result in slightly higher R$^2$ of 0.57.
-By adding cultural diversity indicators, R$^2$ is further increased to 0.67.
-In the sequel, we work only with the model containing both the cultural level and diversity indicators.
+Next, we consider Hofstede's cultural dimensions to be the explanatory variables in our model, similarly to our previous work in \cite{Holy2022d}\footnote{Note that the model of \cite{Holy2022d} is different as it contains an additional error term representing inefficiency of the individual countries in the sense of the stochastic frontier analysis and, on the other hand, assumes that the errors are uncorrelated.}.
+We compare the fit of this base model with the model in which Hofstede's cultural dimensions are replaced by the proposed cultural level indicators.
+According to Table \ref{tab:aic}, the use of the proposed heterogeneous indicators leads to slightly better fit as its AIC is lower by 4.68 in the case of the model with the richest error structure.
+Both models, however, perform almost identically in terms of the coefficient of determination, as they both have adjusted R$^2$ of 0.716.
+When the original dimensions are replaced by the cultural level indicators and the cultural diversity indicators are further added, the AIC improves by 18.90.
+The adjusted R$^2$ of this model is 0.723, which is only slightly higher.
+Nonetheless, the proposed model outperforms the alternatives in both of the considered metrics.
+In the sequel, we work only with the proposed model containing both the cultural level and diversity indicators.